DVLXLWZ/dvlxlwz.github.io/_pages/research.md

   - /resume
 ---

-I'm now interested in Fano varieties, rational curves on varieties, moduli spaces, enumerative geometry such as Donaldson-Thomas theory and related topics.
+I'm now interested in the geometry of several varieties, moduli theories, enumerative geometry (Donaldson-Thomas theories) and related topics.

 ## Preprints and papers in praperation
 > + **1.
 Cohomological Donaldson-Thomas invariants of orbifolds $[\mathbb C^4/\mathbb Z_r]$ via degeneration methods**.
 In praperation.